sandeep21283/PDFMANAGER/README.md

   While viewing a PDF, users (or guests) can add comments via a sidebar.
   - Their user ID is saved if an authenticated user posts a comment.
   - When loading comments, the system fetches the corresponding display name from the public `profiles` table; otherwise, comments display “Guest.”
+  - There are basic text formatting options (bold, italic, bullet points) for comments.

 - **Real-Time Updates:**
   The system uses Supabase’s real-time features to subscribe to new comment events and update the UI dynamically.